 Musicians who use it: Amy Winehouse

 6. MXL 770

-This condenser microphone with large-diaphragm and cardioid pattern can record vocals and instruments as well.
+This condenser microphone with a large diaphragm and cardioid pattern can record vocals and instruments as well.
 The overall sound is “raw” but is nicely balanced with solid bass and upfront high-end.
 It will also perform very well with guitar and string instruments.

-The smaller sibling of the well known MXL 990 has a switchable bass cut and -10dB pad and legendary MXL sonic characteristics.
-The MXL 770 even uses a high-quality FET preamp with balanced output for a wide dynamic range.
+The smaller sibling of the well-known MXL 990 has a switchable bass cut and -10dB pad and legendary MXL sonic characteristics.
+The MXL 770 uses a high-quality FET preamp with balanced output for a wide dynamic range.

 Conclusion: MXL 770 is the best cardioid condenser microphone in the market for its price tag.
-It comes along with a shock-mount and a carrying case.
-You might not have “wow” recordings, but at the end, you will save money for other gear in your studio and still have a quality mic to record vocals and instruments.
-It is definitely one of the best affordable studio microphones in the market.
+It comes along with a shock mount and a carrying case.
+You might not have “wow” recordings, but in the end, you will save money for other gear in your studio and still have a quality mic to record vocals and instruments.
+It is definitely one of the best affordable studio microphones on the market.

 |Value for money:||10/10|